 Chilled Cucumber Water with Minted Crab Salad

-Chef Michael Allemeier of Mission Hill Family Estate in British Columbia’s Okanagan Valley created this soup and says it is best when made with fresh, peak-of-the-season cucumbers from the farmers’ market or the garden.
-Start the soup the night before to allow enough time for the cucumbers to render their liquid.
+Chef Michael Allemeier of Mission Hill Family Estate says this soup is best when made with fresh, peak-season cucumbers from the farmers' market or the garden.
+Start it the night before to allow enough time for the cucumbers to render their liquid.

 |Number of Servings:||Serves 4|